 I don’t know where you live but I live in Los Angeles, CA. Feather flags are big business!
 Why?
-Because when you live in an urban community with so much competition a feather flag can be the difference between making the sale or losing the customer.
+Because when you live in an urban community with so much competition, a feather flag can be the difference between making the sale or losing the customer.

-Feather flags are GREAT fast moving cars and heavy traffic areas.
+Feather flags are GREAT fast-moving cars and heavy traffic areas.
 Yellow and red tend to be the most popular colors but any color at 15 ft. height will get a second look from potential customers.
 Keep your design simple, your colors bold and your message clear.
-Your customers will see your logo and message from afar off (i.e. 30 feet), come into your store and complete a purchase.
+Your customers will see your logo and message from afar (i.e. 30 feet), come into your store and complete a purchase.

-To purchase custom feather flag click HERE.
+To purchase a custom feather flag click HERE.

-Lastly, the most aggressive but effective form of outdoor marketing is the Tubeman.
+Lastly, the most aggressive but effective form of outdoor marketing is Tubeman.
 This guy is a wild one!

 You’ve probably seen tube men at your local fair, concert or professional football game.
-A tube man can reach anywhere between 10 – 20 feet in the sky, you can’t miss him, you WILL see him!
+A tube man can reach anywhere between 10 – 20 feet in the sky.
+You can’t miss him, you WILL see him!

-Use this form of marketing when competition is fierce and/or you want to guarantee to get attention.
-For example, if you’re a vendor at a music festival and there are 20 other vendors a Tube Man will separate you from the competition.
+Use this form of marketing when the competition is fierce and/or you want to guarantee to get attention.
+For example, if you’re a vendor at a music festival and there are 20 other vendors, a Tube Man will separate you from the competition.
 If you own a business that’s in a not so great location, a Tube Man will increase your foot traffic.

 To compete in the marketplace is tough work, don’t get it twisted!
-But if you own a retail business and you have a quality product that you love; you can make a lot of money in this business.
+But if you own a retail business and you have a quality product that you love, you can make a lot of money in this business.
 We’ve covered a couple of core marketing tactics to increase your retail sales but this is just the tip of the iceberg.
 Keep learning, keep growing and keep hustling, Stay Focused!